-West Nile virus is a mosquito-borne virus that can cause neurological symptoms.
-The virus is spread to humans by the bite of an infected mosquito that has itself been infected by biting an infected bird.
+West Nile virus (WNV) is a mosquito-borne virus that can cause neurological symptoms.
+The virus is spread to humans by the bite of an infected mosquito (that has become a carrier of WNV by biting an infected bird).
 The virus cannot be spread from person to person.

-As a community member, you can help control the spread of West Nile virus by mosquito-proofing your home, reducing the places that will attract mosquitoes, and protecting yourself from these insects.
+As a community member, you can help control the spread of WNV by mosquito-proofing your home, reducing the places that will attract mosquitoes, and protecting yourself from these insects.

 To learn more about WNV, its symptoms, treatment and ways to reduce the risk of infection, visit:

 For information about insect repellents, and how to choose and safely use them for adults and children, visit:

 - Insect repellents (Government of Canada)

 West Nile virus surveillance in eastern Ontario

 The Eastern Ontario Health Unit is mandated by the government to monitor WNV in the five Eastern Counties.
 To do so, the EOHU collects and monitors mosquitoes to determine the types of mosquitoes breeding in the area.
 Some breeds of mosquitoes are WNV carriers, while other breeds don't seem to carry the virus.
 Monitoring is a good way to determine if the population is at risk of the virus.